 Look at Amazon book reviews in your industry.
 Was there something missing?
 Is there still confusion or a lack of instructions?
 You could write an article to fill in the gap.

 Another idea is to search for common questions in your industry on Quora.
 Ask yourself why the same questions keep getting asked.
 Are the answers lacking depth or technical detail?
 Are the articles retrieved from a Google search insufficient?

 Once you have an idea, the next step is to find a primary keyword to target.
-Using SpyFu (or similar), you can begin conducting your keyword research.
+You can use SpyFu (or similar) to conduct your keyword research.
 I look for low-difficulty keywords with at least 100 monthly SEO clicks.

 Also, keep an eye out for big competitors.
 If the big guys take up the first couple of pages, then it's going to be hard to get traffic from that keyword.
 Keep searching for keywords until the results turn up more obscure, less popular websites.
 Take note of the keyword and competitor websites.

 Once you've found a keyword you want to rank for, add it to a running Word document (or similar) with a quick title idea.
 Do this daily, and you'll have a nice list of keywords and post ideas ready at all times.

 Outranking a competitor is tough if you're still small, but it is possible.
 I've done it myself, however, it isn't required.
 As long as , you're getting close, you'll still get clicks!
 And one day, you just might outrank them.
 This method almost guarantees steady traffic growth.

 Choose one old post and comb it for grammar and spelling mistakes.
 I suggest running it through Grammarly.
 Using Grammarly will not only help you identify typos but improve your clarity as well.
 Install the Grammarly extension to make this task even easier.